 2 stalks spring onions, sliced

-Combine the kimchi, hot pepper paste, water (with kimchi juice), pork and sugar in a heavy bottomed pot (casserole dish).
+Combine the kimchi, hot pepper paste, water (with kimchi juice), pork and sugar in a heavy bottomed pot (or casserole dish).
 Stir well to combine.

-Cover with lid and bring up to a high simmer (not boiling) and cook for 1 hour, or until pork is tender (stir occasionally to stop the mix sticking to the base of the pot).
+Cover with a lid and bring up to a simmer (not boiling) and cook for 1 hour, or until pork is tender (stir occasionally to stop the stew from sticking to the base of the pot).

 Remove from the heat.

-Serve on rice, add green onion and a small drizzle of sesame oil.
+Serve on rice, add the spring onion and a small drizzle of sesame oil.